Monday, 09 March 2020

 - Stress Test: to identify the limits of the system under test

 - Soak Test: to see how the system copes over time, particularly in managing resources at normal operational volumes with spikes in use up to peak load levels

 We also normally recommend some manual exploratory testing is conducted at a given point in the test.
 This is oriented around features not scripted and in particular areas which may be of particular risk such as running reports or other queries that may be database intensive.

 Step 5 – Listeners

 Listeners help to view the results of the test execution in different formats such as tree, table, graph or log file.
-There are built in and plug-in listeners available in JMeter.
-The below aggregate report shows the response times and the error % from the data obtained from the test.
-We can see that the average response time of the first request was >30 Sec, which was highlighted to the project team, to confirm the SLA for that particular transaction.
+There are built-in and plug-in listeners available in JMeter.
+For example, we used an aggregate report to show the response times and the error % from the data obtained from the test.
+We found that the average response time of the first request was >30 Sec, which was highlighted to the project team to confirm the SLA for that particular transaction.

 Step 6 – Results

 Once the tests were run, data analysis was carried out on the results.
 The images below show how the data is displayed in JMeter after the test execution.
 The ‘Active threads over time’ graph shows the user load during the test for each of the script.